sci-comp/SceneBuilder/README.md

 	`res://Data/SceneBuilderCollections/Furniture/Item/Chair.tres`

-By convention, the SceneBuilderItem resource should have the same name as the corresponding PackedScene, though it does not matter.
+The SceneBuilderItem resource must have the same name as the corresponding PackedScene.

 4. Create an icon at the following location,

 	`res://Data/SceneBuilderCollections/Furniture/Thumbnail/Chair.png`

-by convention, a png file with a name matching the item name should be placed in the Thumbnail folder, though the location and name does not actually matter.
+The png file must have the same name as the corresponding PackedScene and must be placed in the Thumbnail folder.

 Icons are not resized, so they should be around 79x79 pixels in order to fit in the dock.
 A temporary icon is included at location `res://addons/SceneBuilder/icon_tmp.png` for demonstration.
-In the next section, we automatically generate icons instead.

 5. Fill out fields in the SceneBuilderItem resource (Chair.tres for this example),

 - Collection name would be "Furniture" in this example
-- Item name can be anything, but by convention is the same as the base of the path name.
-The item name would be "Chair" in this example.
+- The item name must be the same as the base of the path name, "Chair" in this example.
-- Scene path is the path to Chair.glb (or Chair.tscn).
+- Scene path is the path to Chair.glb (or Chair.tscn)
-- Do not edit fields in the Hidden group.
-(Todo: does Godot have @export_hidden yet?)

 ![scene_builder_item](./Documentation/Image/scene_builder_item.png)